rladigital/rla-static-site/src/pages/news/10-questions-with…-faye-prince.md

 Working together with a likeminded team (and wider team) of talented people, who work hard to get the job done, who never shy away from a challenge and want to deliver the best possible outcome.
 We play hard too, work in a brilliant environment (cue aforementioned pigs) and have a strong team of inspirational leaders to learn from and who help us to be better at what we do.

-**What industry trend or technology are you most excited about?**

-I’m recently really enjoying getting to understand in home tech in more detail and how this will continue to be adopted by consumers.
-It seems to be making huge waves, {suspect Alexa will make it somewhere close to the top of 2018 Christmas present list charts} but it will be interesting to see how it can be made more affordable to help people less-able to do more, rather than become another expensive luxury for those able, to do less.

 **What’s your best memory from RLA so far?**